October 9, 2020

 When you are growing fast, a market expansion strategy helps you go further and build for the long term.
 This allows for faster organic growth of a company.

 A PESTEL analysis identifies the challenges and opportunities of a global expansion.
-By analysing the new market, business leaders can decide if it is a viable opportunity.
+Business leaders can decide if it is a viable opportunity by analysing the new market.

 Global expansion can be a source of new revenue streams and organic growth.
 It can also help mitigate intense competition through new markets and diversification.
 Other benefits include improved access to talent pools, investment, and a more diverse customer base.